NicPWNs/random-unicode-emoji-py/README.md

 ## Upgrade

-Upgrade the package to the version:
+Upgrade the package to the latest version:

 ```bash
 pip install random-unicode-emoji -U